zammad/zammad-user-documentation/advanced/ticket-actions/merge.rst

    Let's assume you already worked on a ticket and you get another ticket about the same issue and want to merge them.
-   Let's call the ticket you already worked on the *original* one and the new one *duplicate*.
+   Let's call the ticket you already worked on the *original* or *target* ticket and the new one *duplicate* or *source* ticket.
-   Then the way to go is to open the duplicate ticket and execute the merging from there so it will be merged into the original.
+   Then the way to go is to open the duplicate ticket and execute the merging from there so it will be merged into the original ticket.

 How to merge tickets?
-   To merge a ticket, access the **Ticket ▾** submenu in the ticket pane.
+   To merge a ticket, access the **Ticket ▾** submenu in the ticket pane and choose **Merge**.

    .. figure:: /images/advanced/ticket-actions/ticket-menu-merge.png
      :alt: Ticket menu with highlighted "merge"